igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 # Security Considerations

-The Q-bit signal does not provide any information that cannot be observed by simply counting packets transiting a network path.
-The L-bit signal discloses internal state of the protocol loss detection machinery, but this signal can also be gleamed by timing packets and observing congestion controller response.
+In the absence of packet loss, the Q-bit signal does not provide any information that cannot be observed by simply counting packets transiting a network path.
+The L-bit signal discloses internal state of the protocol's loss detection machinery, but this signal can often be gleamed by timing packets and observing congestion controller response.
 Hence, loss bits do not provide a viable new mechanism to attack QUIC data integrity and secrecy.

 ## Optimistic ACK Attack